Getting real about the world of work at NOVA Transition Parramatta

-- news reviews – learning about and discussing issues in the news.
-This helps us to make conversation with others in the workplace, which in turn develops social confidence.
+- how to converse with others in the workplace, which in turn develops social confidence.

 Our trainees love getting to experience new places and new things.
 They enjoy doing lots of hard work, meeting new people and spending time learning about the world of work.

 - 75 young people with disability into employment, including 8 into traineeships or apprenticeships